fourkitchens/emulsify/docs/drupal-components.md

 ## JavaScript in Drupal

 - Component-specific javascript should be written inside each component alongside the HTML/Twig and CSS.
 From there, add it [as a library](https://www.drupal.org/theme-guide/8/assets) in the theme and use Drupal's `attach_library` function to add the JS inside Drupal's Twig files (e.g., `{{ attach_library('fourk/LIBRARY_NAME') }}`).
 That way, that javascript will only be loaded when needed.
 - Javascript needed on _every_ page can be added in `source/_patterns/00-base/global/global.js`.
 This library is referenced by default in the fourk.info.yml file, but should be used minimally.
+- You can use [Drupal.behaviors](https://www.drupal.org/node/2269515) inside pattern lab, as the necessary javascript is being loaded in `source/_meta/_01-foot.twig`.
+See `source/_patterns/02-molecules/accordion-item/accordion-item.js` for an example usage.